stephanie-K/practitioner-stories/who-we-are.md

 <h2 class="top-line">Stéphanie Krus</h2>

-She works as a service designer on projects for the public sector for Sopra Steria.
+She works as a service designer for the Scottish Government.
 She came to Scotland in 2005.
 Her background is in teaching and computing initially.
 She never really studied service design as such, but has learned by doing, in previous roles.

 <p><image src="/practitioner-stories/images/photoSK.png"  width="200" height="200" style="vertical-align:middle; border-radius: 100%" alt="profile photo for Stéphanie"></image></p>

-<p>Follow her on Twitter <a href="https://twitter.com/StephanieKrus" target="_blank">@StephanieKrus</a><br>
-Connect on <a href="https://www.linkedin.com/in/stephanie-krus/" target="_blank">LinkedIn</a></p>
+<p>Connect on <a href="https://www.linkedin.com/in/stephanie-krus/" target="_blank">LinkedIn</a></p>

 <h2 class="top-line">Vinishree Verma</h2>